Customise Consent Preferences

 You can see them just off-shore from Portland, their lights twinkling off the water.
 They’re the Islands of Casco Bay, some with small towns and villages that have stood for generations.
 The Casco Bay Islands offer fun places for walks, bicycle rides, relaxed meals and a slowed-down pace far removed from that of mainland, urban New England.

 To get to the islands, take the Casco Bay Lines ferries from Portland.
 Cruise to a single island or, for a sense of the Bay, take the Mailboat.
-Leaving several times a day, it visits five islands on a several-hours round trip.
-Feel like seafood?
-Ride the Lines’ Bailey Island Cruise, which sails to Bailey’s popular Cook’s Lobster & Ale House.
+Leaving several times a day, it visits five islands on a several-hours round-trip cruise.

 Things to Do on the Islands of Casco Bay